 Have you ever thought about going beyond your zip code with a degree in the most rewarding industry?
 If the answer is yes, congratulations!
 You’ve just decided you’re ready for a change and want to start a rewarding career as a travel nurse.

 Travel nursing is an excellent opportunity to catch a glimpse of how different facilities handle their medical care.
 You can also expand your own skillset and knowledge base and bulk up your nursing resume.
 If you haven’t been in the field for several years, don’t worry!
 Changes in the nursing market and hiring practices now allow RNs to find nursing jobs across the country as travel nurses with less experience than previously required.
-Travel nursing jobs for new grads can offer a career’s worth of varied experiences in only a few short years, usually in conjunction with highly competitive pay.
+Travel nurse jobs for new grads can offer a career’s worth of varied experiences in only a few short years, usually in conjunction with highly competitive pay.
 If you’re considering a career as a traveler, here are a few travel nursing tips to help you get set up.

 Find The Right Travel Nurse Specialty